bandowashere/slack-autoresponder/README.md

 # slack-autoresponder

-A simple autoresponder for Slack that checks for new messages every minute and responds to the source user.
+A simple autoresponder for Slack that checks for new messages every minute and responds to the source user for any new message.
 Run autorespond-slack.py after the prerequisites are met and the autoresponder-service manifest has been imported.
+This app is meant to run on any Slack tier; including free.

 ## Prerequisites